5 Customer Data Platform Trends to Watch Out for in 2023

 CDP uses and benefits

 Its benefits include the capacity to provide organizations with a single view of the customer, letting them collect data from multiple sources and create a more comprehensive view of each customer.
-A customer data platform also enables companies to be more flexible and agile by providing them with information they can use anywhere.
+An AI customer data platform also enables companies to be more flexible and agile by providing them with information they can use anywhere.
 Being flexible and agile also lets them meet changing consumer behaviors and demands.

 Moreover, when you have a CDP in place, you’d be able to leverage customer data better and make it more accessible to constituents who need the information for launching campaigns, analytics, and customer service.